-Become a student representative and help shape the student experience at RMIT – from coursework to campus facilities.
+Become a student representative and help shape the student experience at RMIT.

 RMIT values every student’s voice and we are lucky to have thousands of students who help shape life at RMIT everyday.
 Watch the video to hear from students who are having their say.